vlacs/navigator-archive/README.md

 ## Project Environment Set-Up
-The following instructions provide the steps needed to get the Aspire project running on *UX Environments.
+The following instructions provide the steps needed to get the Navigator project running on *UX Environments.

-######NOTE: Windows Users: Modifications to install an Aspire development environment using Eclipse can be found in [win-eclipse.md](https://github.com/vlacs/navigator/blob/master/win-eclipse.md).
+######NOTE: Windows Users: Modifications to install an Navigator development environment using Eclipse can be found in [win-eclipse.md](https://github.com/vlacs/navigator/blob/master/win-eclipse.md).
 Steps which require modification below are indicated with following symbol<sup>(M$)</sup>

 ###Prerequisites
 ####Core: